OpenBfS/UncertRadio/docs/doc_files/misc/note_wtls.rst

 Notes on linear curve-fitting using general least squares (WTLS)
 ----------------------------------------------------------------

-The so-called “general case” of the method of least squares (WTLS) may be used in UncertRadio in such cases where uncertainties but also covariances are attributed to the :math:`X_{i}\left( t_{k} \right)` values.
+The so-called “general case” of the method of least squares (WTLS,
+precisely: weighted total least squares) may be used in UncertRadio in such cases where uncertainties but also covariances are attributed to the :math:`X_{i}\left( t_{k} \right)` values.
 It is the only method known to the author which allows the inclusion of such uncertainties and covariances.

 For its realisation matrix routines from the Datan-Library are applied (converted to FORTRAN 90), the main subroutine being LSQGEN:

 Datan-Library from:
 Siegmund Brandt, 1999: Datenanalyse.
 Mit statistischen Methoden und Computerprogrammen; 4.
 Auflage.
 Spektrum, Akademischer Verlag, Heidelberg-Berlin.
 In German.
 This text book is also available in an English version.

 Although the model continues to be linear with respect to the fitting